LukeAskew/website-performance-standards/README.md

-# Resource Website Performance Standards
+# Resource/Ammirati Website Performance Standards

 This document provides [research-based](#sources) KPIs for measuring the performance of websites.